Taking a Class Outside the Law School

 Taking Courses at Northern Kentucky University Salmon Chase College of Law

 The process for taking course work at NKU Chase College of Law is the same as outlined in Section A. In addition, if you wish to take advantage of the consortium arrangement, you must obtain a consortium form from the Registrar.
-Submit it with your form below to have it signed by the Assistant Dean.
+Submit it to the Registrar to have it signed by the Associate Dean.

 The consortium arrangement may also be available with other law schools and graduate programs.
 Ask the Registrar if you have questions about this.